TZstatsADS/Project4-RecommenderSystem/doc/project4_desc.md

 Each week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

-- week 1 [Oct 30/31]: Introduction and project description.
+- week 1 [Apr 1]: Introduction and project description.
-- week 2 [Nov 6/7]:  Introduction to Recommender Systems; Starter codes; Q&A.
+- week 2 [Apr 8]: Introduction to Recommender Systems; Starter codes; Q&A.
-- week 3 [Nov 13/14]: Discussion of assigned algorithms.
+- week 3 [Apr 15]: Discussion of assigned algorithms.

 #### Evaluation criteria